K3dA2/ViT-VQVAE/README.md

 # ViT-VQVAE

-This repo conatins a minimal implementation of a VQ-VAE based on the Vision Transformer
+This repo conatins a minimal implementation of a VQ-VAE based on the Vision Transformer.
+The model is still undertrained but this is just a proof of concept at the moment

 # Results
 True Image: